 The notion that we’re all trying to do our work to the benefit of the people that are living, thriving, and existing in this community should be the guiding star for all of us.

 From my non-profit perspective, trying to get people in a room to have a conversation with each other can be insanely frustrating.
-That could be because their boards don’t think it’s a good idea, or someone had a bad experience once, or because we don’t play in the sandbox, or because our vision is this and their vision is that.
-And the notion that we’re all trying to do our work to the benefit of the people that are living, thriving, and existing in this community should be the guiding star for all of us.
+That could be because their boards don’t think it’s a good idea or someone had a bad experience once or because we don’t play in the sandbox or because our vision is this and their vision is that.
+And the notion that we’re all trying to do our work to the benefit of the people who are living, thriving, and existing in this community should be the guiding star for all of us.
 And that should be enough to put ego and assumptions aside.
 And if that were true, we’d be in a much different place.

 There are people who don’t have Racial Equity in their vocabulary, but then there are people trying to move things in their institution or working towards funding to make something happen against the status quo.
 Where else does Racial Equity play a role in this conversation?

 David: Two things come to mind.
 One, it’s hard to talk about this work because when people hear about what we’re doing at NCCJ, we’re filed in their minds as diversity trainers.
 That’s the big catch-all that we fall under.
 There’s been a migration to inclusion over diversity.
 Maybe it’s just because I’m more focused now on the Racial Equity component, or that idea of equity and the definition that Forward Through Ferguson uses in terms of outcomes, that it almost seems like there’s a doubling down on diversity and inclusion efforts.
 I don’t think it’s ill-intended people.
 The past five years, and the stuff that has been going on, it’s very high profile.
 Things like Michael Brown and so many incidences of clear racial disparities in policing and other things.
 Those make people feel like they need to do more, but then that’s often translated into doing more of what we already know how to do, which falls into the diversity and inclusion stuff.